-If your roof isn’t completely on the verge of failing, it may be best to put off completely replacing it until Spring arrives.
+If your roof isn’t completely on the verge of failing, it may be best to put off your roof replacement until spring arrives.
 In the meantime, consider making a few small repairs to tide you over.
-Damaged shingles can be replaced on an ‘as-needed’ basis.
+Damaged shingles can be replaced on an as-needed basis.
 Other areas may be patched until the weather changes.
 Every homeowner should be actively maintaining their house.

 How to Avoid Roof Damage in Winter